Steel-SecAdv-LLC/Aether_Halo_NSN/README.md

 Andrew E. Averett (conceptual architect)

-Grok (xAI) as collaborative AI co-author for code generation and refinement
+Special thanks to AI co-author for code generation and refinement

 Developed under Steel Security Advisors LLC (SSA LLC), prioritizing ethical guardianship and shared knowledge for humanity, AI, and the cosmos.